-- 1. Select New Project ... from the file menu or click the new project icon on the toolbar.
+- 1. Select New Project ... from the file menu or click the New Project icon on the toolbar.
 The "Project Wizard" will appear. - 2.
 Use the Add Data button to the files you wish to load and click Open.
 All the selected data files will be listed on the left side. - 3.
-Place the selected data from the list into samples: use to place all files in a new sample; use to put them an existing sample, or place them in individual samples for each file using. - 4.
+Place the selected data from the list into samples: use to place all files in a new sample, use to put them an existing sample, or place each file in an individual sample using. - 4.
 Click the + Add sample ... or the + Add data files ... buttons to add a sample to the project or data files to a sample, respectively. - 5.
 For each sample, specify the sample details: "Instrument" type, "Fragmentation" method and "Enzyme" name.